-2022 2021 Net cash provided by operating activities \$ 497,933 \$ 318,817 Net cash used in investing activities \$ (140,800) \$ (153,076) Net cash used in financing activities \$ (710,118) \$ (245,456) Effect of exchange rate changes on cash, cash equivalents, and restricted cash \$ (12,515) \$ (1,279) Decrease in cash, cash equivalents, and restricted cash \$ (365,500) \$ (80,994)
+2023 2022 Net cash provided by operating activities \$ 899,655 \$ 497,933 Net cash used in investing activities \$ (161,291) \$ (140,800) Net cash used in financing activities \$ (412,054) \$ (710,118) Effect of exchange rate changes on cash, cash equivalents, and restricted cash \$ 6,372 \$ (12,515) Increase (decrease) in cash, cash equivalents, and restricted cash \$ 332,682 \$ (365,500)

-For the year ended December 31, 2022, our cash balance, including cash equivalents and restricted cash, decreased by \$365.5 million from \$822.6 million at December 31, 2021 to \$457.1 million at December 31, 2022.
-Changes in our cash position from December 31, 2021 to December 31, 2022 are described in further detail below.
-For a discussion of the changes in our cash position from December 31, 2020 to December 31, 2021, refer to the Liquidity and Capital Resources section included in Item 7.
-Management's Discussion and Analysis of Financial Condition and Results of Operations of our Form 10-K for the year ended December 31, 2021.
+During the year ended December 31, 2023, our cash balance, including cash equivalents and restricted cash, increased by \$332.7 million from \$457.1 million at December 31, 2022 to \$789.8 million at December 31, 2023.
+Changes in our cash position from December 31, 2022 to December 31, 2023 are described in further detail below.
+For a discussion of the changes in our cash position from December 31, 2021 to December 31, 2022, refer to the Liquidity and Capital Resources section included in Item 7.
+Management's Discussion and Analysis of Financial Condition and Results of Operations of our Form 10-K for the year ended December 31, 2022.

 Operating Activities - Operating cash flows generally represent our net income as adjusted for certain non-cash items and changes in assets and liabilities.
-For 2022, net cash provided by operating activities was approximately \$497.9 million compared to approximately \$318.8 million of net cash provided by operating activities in 2021.
-The \$179.1 million increase in operating cash flows during 2022, when compared to 2021, was primarily a result of the collection of advanced billings on certain of our uncompleted construction projects, as evidenced in part by the growth in our contract liabilities, net of the increase in outstanding accounts receivable.
+For 2023, net cash provided by operating activities was approximately \$899.7 million compared to approximately \$497.9 million of net cash provided by operating activities in 2022.
+The \$401.7 million increase in operating cash flows during 2023, when compared to 2022, was largely a result of increased income, coupled with customer deposits and advanced payments on certain construction contracts, as evidenced by the growth in our contract liabilities.

 Investing Activities - Investing cash flows consist primarily of payments for the acquisition of businesses, capital expenditures, and proceeds from the sale or disposal of property, plant, and equipment.
-For 2022, we utilized approximately \$140.8 million of cash for investing activities compared to \$153.1 million in 2021.
-The decrease in investing cash outflows year-over-year was primarily driven by a decrease in payments for business acquisitions, partially offset by higher capital expenditures used to invest in organic growth.
+During 2023, we utilized approximately \$161.3 million of cash for investing activities compared to \$140.8 million during 2022.
+The increase in investing cash outflows year-over-year was primarily driven by higher capital expenditures to support our organic growth, partially offset by an increase in proceeds from the sale or disposal of property, plant, and equipment.
+Payments for the acquisition of businesses were fairly consistent each year as we utilized \$96.5 million in 2023, compared to \$98.7 million in 2022.

 Financing Activities - Financing cash flows consist primarily of the issuance and repayment of short-term and long-term debt, repurchases of common stock, payments of dividends to stockholders, and the issuance of common stock through certain equity plans.
-Net cash used in financing activities for 2022 was \$710.1 million compared to \$245.5 million in 2021.

-The increase in cash used in financing activities in 2022, when compared to 2021, was primarily due to the increase in funds used for the repurchase of our common stock.
-During the year ended December 31, 2022, cash payments related to share repurchases were \$660.6 million compared to \$195.5 million for the year ended December 31, 2021.
+Net cash used in financing activities during 2023 was \$412.1 million compared to \$710.1 million during 2022.
+The \$298.1 million reduction in financing cash outflows was primarily due to a decrease in funds used for the repurchase of our common stock during 2023, partially offset by an increase in net repayments of debt under our credit agreement.
 The timing of common stock repurchases is at management's discretion subject to securities laws and other legal requirements and depends upon several factors, including market and business conditions, current and anticipated future liquidity, share price, and share availability, among others.
 For additional detail regarding our share repurchase program, refer to Note 12 - Common Stock of the notes to consolidated financial statements included in Item 8.
 Financial Statements and Supplementary Data.